xabbu42/Master/arbeit.md

 rules for T and K4 together with a consistent definition of term correspondence and prehistoric relations and a translation to some variant of G3s.

+**Acknowledgments**

+My sincere thanks go to Prof. Dr. Thomas Studer for his support and inspiration.
+Without him I would not be at this point.

 Bibliography
 ============